55+ Retirement Communities in SMITH County, KS

 Are Smith County, Kansas retirement communities pet-friendly?

-Some Smith County, Kansas retirement communities are pet-friendly, while others may have restrictions on the types and sizes of pets allowed.
+Some Smith County, Kansas retirement communities may be pet-friendly, while others may have restrictions on the types and sizes of pets allowed.
 If having a pet is essential to you, it's crucial to inquire with each retirement community about their specific pet policies and whether they have designated pet-friendly areas.

 What is the process for transitioning to a Smith County, KS retirement community, and is there a waiting list?